Arrival Process

 9. Turn right into Ridgeway parking lot (see map below)

-Southbound on Interstate 5
+Southbound on I5

 1. Take Exit 252 (Samish Way, W Wash University)